Project Management: Part 2

 There are 20 openings remaining at this time.

+This course is part 2 of a 3-part series.
+Courses must be taken in order.
+All courses are offered 2-3 times per year.
 Acquire a well-rounded knowledge of the five Project Management Processes relating to the Project Management Body of Knowledge (PMBOK) Guide.
 This basic information will assist you in learning the beginnings of Project Management, whether you are interested in project management, in a project management field, or in any line of work.
 Come away with a solid foundation of the five processes to learn and use when any type of project occurs in your employment arena.

 Unit 1 Project Management Process Welcome & Initiating Process Group